lisa-lumos/Snowflake/reference/02-function-ref.md

 stage_storage_usage_history(): query the average daily data storage usage, in bytes, for all the Snowflake stages in your account within a specified date range.

+policy_references(): Returns a row for each object that has a policy assigned to it, or, returns a row for each policy that is assigned to an object.

+tag_references/tag_references_all_columns(): return tags assigned to an obj/cols-in-an-obj.

+replication_group_refresh_history(), replication_group_refresh_progress(), replication_group_usage_history()

+database_refresh_history(), database_refresh_progress(), database_replication_usage_history()

+copy_history(): for a table, returns activity for both copy into command and snowpipe.

+data_transfer_history(): query the history of data transferred from Snowflake tables into a different cloud storage provider's network.

+pipe_usage_history(): query the history of data loaded into Snowflake tables using Snowpipe within a specified date range.

+stage_directory_file_registration_history(): query information about the metadata history for a directory table.

+validate_pipe_load(): returns details about any errors encountered, during an attempted data load into Snowflake tables.

+automatic_clustering_history(): for querying the Automatic Clustering history for given tables, within a specified date range.